Jun. 01, 2023

 Despite the advances in neurosurgical ability, the perioperative mortality rate for epidermoid and dermoid cysts remains approximately 7% but has been reported as high as 11.5% in de novo resection of large epidermoids (43; 01).
+These rates are much higher than what is reported with surgeries for high-grade gliomas.
 Repeat resections appear to have a higher morbidity (01).

 There is no evidence that the hormones associated with pregnancy influence the growth of epidermoids or dermoids.
 Surgery can often be avoided during pregnancy, except for lesions that are causing obstructive hydrocephalus or evidence of increased intracranial pressure.
 If there is a need to operate during pregnancy, the risks to the fetus are the same as for any intracranial operation requiring general anesthesia.
 Close monitoring of the fetus is warranted in the operating room as well as in the postoperative period (41).